 Each mushroom has unique benefits and can be used independently or in combination for a synergistic effect.

-Reishi, also known as Ganoderma lucidum, is ideal when you are looking for restorative sleep during times of heightened stress.
+- Reishi, also known as Ganoderma lucidum, is often considered when seeking restorative sleep during times of heightened stress.
 Specifically, G. lucidum is used in cases of insomnia, significantly if a mental health condition is associated.

-Cordyceps is an excellent choice when stress is associated with depression.
+- Cordyceps is sometimes chosen when stress is associated with feelings of low mood.

-Shitake, on the other hand, can be a great tool in improving cardiovascular health, providing nutrients like vitamin D that aid in bone health and can improve oral health.
+- Shiitake, on the other hand, can be a great tool in supporting cardiovascular health, providing nutrients like vitamin D that aid in bone health and can support oral health.

 Medicinal Mushrooms and Immune Modulation